Bile Tolerance test is used to differentiate the streptococcus agalectiae from other gram positive cocci.

 4. Now compare both of the tubes for growth.
 If the bile tube shows growth, it means the test organism is bile tolerant.

-• Bile Tolerance test positive bacteria (with 40%) : Enterococcus faeccalis , strep agalectiae.
+• Bile Tolerance tests positive bacteria (with 40%): Enterococcus faeccalis, strep agalactia.

-• With 20% : Bacteroid fragilis, beggerthi , B. splanchnicus
+• With 20%: Bacteroid fragilis, beggerthi, B. splanchnic

-All other streptococcus Other then bacteroides are bile Tolerance test negative.
+All other streptococci Other than Bacteroides are bile Tolerance test negative.